turingschool-examples/introductory-static-site/README.md

 <link rel="stylesheet" type="text/css" href="css/styles.css">
 ```

 We put the link to `styles.css` after `reset.css` because if we put `reset.css` after, it would cancel out many of our styles!
-That's an example of the "casacade" in CSS.
+That's an example of the "cascade" in CSS.
 The last style specified for something will be what the browser uses (it cascades down to the last style), so if the reset file is put after the styles you write, its styles will take precedence over yours.

 *Note* it's important to put the link to the stylesheet in the  `<head>` tag and not the `<header>` tag.
 The `<head>` tag is where the metadata for the page goes, which means things like links to stylesheets, fonts, and our page title live there but actual content for the user -- like the navigation elements in our `<header>` -- does not.